jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 Even if they’re difficult.
 Even if no one claps or thanks you or changes.

-You keep choosing love—not because they deserve it—but because that’s who *you* are becoming in Christ.
+You keep choosing love, not because they deserve it, but because that’s who *you* are becoming in Christ.

 ### You Don’t Have to Change… Just Because They Did